How to Pitch

 Once a story is commissioned, we work with reporters throughout the editorial process, from refining the investigative target to guiding the reporting to helping to secure placement with a partner outlet.
 We then jointly oversee each project with the publishing partner, editing drafts and vetting findings.

-Word counts and rates.
+Word counts and rates

 When we greenlight a story, we cover the reporter’s direct costs associated with the investigative project, in addition to a supplemental reporting fee.

-Written features generally run between 4,000 and 6,000 words — though we do publish articles that are shorter and longer.
+Written features generally run between 3,000 and 5,000 words — though we do publish articles that are shorter and longer.
 Typical budgets range from $3,000 to $6,000 (including travel and other reporting expenses, as well as the reporting fee) and are based on the submission of a detailed reporting plan.
 We pay a portion of the fee upfront.

 When stories are published, we expect partner outlets to pay reporters their normal article fee as well.